Rozafa Castle

+the reign of king Gentius.
+Nevertheless, the visible walls of the castle are mostly of Venetian construction.

+Name

+Although there have been several legends about the etymology of the name Rozafa, scholars have linked it with Resafa, the place where Saint Sergius died.
+Shkodra and the surrounding area have a long and well-documented tradition of venerating Sergius (Shirgji).

+The castle is also named after the city of Shkodër (definite Albanian form: Shkodra).

 History

 Antiquity

-Due to its strategic location, the hill has been settled since antiquity.
-It was an Illyrian stronghold during the rule of the Labeates and Ardiaei, whose capital was Scodra.
+Due to its strategic location, the hill had a prominent role in antiquity.
+There was an Illyrian stronghold during the rule of the Labeates and Ardiaei, whose capital was Scodra.

 During the Third Illyrian War the Illyrian king Gentius concentrated his forces in Scodra.
-When he was attacked by the Roman army led by L. Anicius Gallus, Gentius fled into the city and was trapped there hoping that his brother Caravantius would come at any moment with a large relieving army, but it didn't happen.
+When he was attacked by the Roman army led by L. Anicius Gallus, Gentius fled into the city and was trapped there hoping that his brother Caravantius would come at any moment with a large relieving army, but that did not happen.
 After his defeat, Gentius sent two prominent tribal leaders, Teuticus and Bellus, as envoys to negotiate with the Roman commander.
 On the third day of the truce, Gentius surrendered to the Romans, was placed in custody and sent to Rome.
 The Roman army marched north of Scutari Lake where, at Meteon, they captured Gentius' wife queen Etuta, his brother Caravantius, his sons Scerdilaidas and Pleuratus along with leading Illyrians.

-The fall of the Ardiaean Kingdom in 168 BC is transmitted by Livy in a ceremonial manner of the triumph of Anicius in Rome:
+The fall of the Illyrian kingdom in 168 BC is transmitted by Livy in a ceremonial manner of the triumph of Anicius in Rome:

 Medieval and Ottoman period

-The 19th-century German author and explorer Johann Georg von Hahn suggested that the ancient and medieval city of Shkodër was located immediately south of the Rozafa hill, between the hill and the confluence of Buna and Drin.
-The fortifications, as they have been preserved to date, are mostly of Venetian origin.

-Within the Castle there are the ruins of a 13th-century Venetian Catholic church, considered by scholars as the St. Stephen's Cathedral, which after the siege of Shkodër in the 15th century, when the Ottoman Empire captured the city, was transformed into the Fatih Sultan Mehmet Mosque.
+Within the castle there are the ruins of a 13th-century Venetian Catholic church, considered by scholars as the St. Stephen's Cathedral, which after the siege of Shkodër in the 15th century, when the Ottoman Empire captured the city, was transformed into the Fatih Sultan Mehmet Mosque.

 The castle has been the site of several famous sieges, including the siege of Shkodër of 1478-79 and the siege of Shkodër of 1912-13.
 The castle and its surroundings form an Archaeological Park of Albania.